-While some drinking water districts obtain their supply from groundwater sources, surface water also plays a significant role as a drinking water resource.
-Clatsop County is developing a mapping layer on the GIS WebMaps tool to identify drinking water district watershed boundaries.
-Table 5, below is a list of 32 active public water systems in Clatsop County.
+Clatsop County are developing a mapping layer on the GIS WebMaps tool to identify drinking water district boundaries.
+Below is a list of 32 active public water systems in Clatsop County.
 These systems draw on both ground and surface water for the supply.
 Per information from the Oregon Health Authority (OHA), which inventories these systems, these active systems provide water to an estimated 40,143 people.
-Both groundwater and surface water systems are susceptible to contamination from chemicals, road run-off, and illegal dumping.